LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Evaluation

 \subsection{Scaling Study}

-\textbf{Scaling of Test-time Rollouts: }To explore the potential and trends of the scaling with rollouts in test-time, we depict the pass rate with rollouts in three benchmarks with different difficulty levels.
-Analyzing the performance alongside the Figure~\ref{fig:test-time-scaling}, the increment in the number of rollouts consistently enhances model performance across various benchmarks, and the extent of these improvements differs depending on the benchmark's complexity and the base model's reasoning capability.
-The LLaMA-3-8b-Instruct model displays a steady progression in performance with each increase in rollouts but faces more pronounced challenges in the complex MATH500 benchmark, suggesting a limitation in handling intricate mathematical reasoning without substantial computational support.
-In contrast, the LLaMA-3.1-8b-Instruct model begins with a higher baseline performance across all benchmarks.
-This indicates that its self-refine capabilities better utilize the additional computational resources provided by more extensive rollouts.
-This is particularly evident in the MATH500 benchmark, where the performance disparity between the two models significantly expands, highlighting the critical role of foundational model capabilities in managing sophisticated tasks.
+To explore the potentials and trends of the scaling with rollouts in inference-time, we depict the solved rate of problems with rollouts in three benchmarks with different difficulty levels.
+Analyzing the performance alongside Figure~\ref{fig:test-time-scaling}, the increment in the number of rollouts consistently enhances model performance across various benchmarks, and the extent of these improvements differs depending on the benchmark's complexity and the base model's reasoning capability.
+These curves underscore that the performance of the \texttt{LLaMA-Berry} framework benefits from scaling up rollouts during inference, similar to the observations in~\citet{openAI-o1}.
+However, there are ceiling limitations, as seen in the GSM8K dataset, which suggest that the base model's capabilities in both reasoning and refinement play a crucial role in determining the overall performance.

-\textbf{Scaling of Test-time Token Overheads: }Comparing LLaMA-3-8B-Instruct and LLaMA-3.1-8B-Instruct across GSM8K, GSMHARD, and MATH500, LLaMA-3.1-8B-Instruct consistently consumes more tokens across all categories—Solutions, Critiques, and Overall.
-This \ref{token_consumption_comparison} result reflects LLaMA-3.1-8B-Instruct's tendency to generate more detailed and comprehensive outputs with increased overhead.
-While this likely improves solution quality, it also introduces greater resource demands and variability in token usage, highlighting a trade-off between accuracy and computational resources.
-LLaMA-3.1-8B-Instruct is thus better suited for tasks prioritizing precision over speed.
-As shown in \ref{token_consumption_comparison_olympiad}, Token overheads during inference also scale with task difficulty across different olympiad-level benchmarks with LLaMA-3.1-8B-Instruct.
-AIME2024 exhibits the highest token consumption with significant variability, reflecting the complexity of its solution paths.
-In contrast, GPQA Diamond shows lower overall overhead, while AMC2023 falls in between, with moderate token consumption and less variability than AIME2024 but still notable.